Category: M

 🌎 Coordinates

-As of the 2010 census, Milan had a population of 1,337 people.
+As of the 2010 census, the population of Monticello was 790.
 The town’s population is predominantly White, with a small percentage of other races.
-The median age in Milan is around 44 years, slightly higher than the national average.
-The town has a balanced gender ratio, with slightly more males than females.
+The median age in Monticello is around 45 years, slightly higher than the national average.
+The town has a balanced gender ratio, with roughly equal numbers of males and females.

 🏞️ Nature & Environment